 1893 - India: Publication of Tandalam Sundara Rao's book 'Geometrical Exercises in Paperfolding' which took the Froebelian concept of mathematical / geometrical paperfolds to a new level.

 1896 - Russia: Leo Tolstoy taught the ten year old F D Polenov (who grew up to become a famous painter) to fold a Flapping Bird while travelling on a train.
-The actual model folded by Tolstoy on this journey still survives in the Polenov museum in Russia.
+The paper bird folded by Tolstoy on this journey still survives in the Polenov museum in Russia.

 1925 - France: According to Andre Breton the surrealist game 'Le Cadavre Exquis' or 'The Exquisite Corpse' was first used as a means to attempt to express subconscious thoughts in pictures at 54 rue du Chateau, Paris.

-1928 - USA: First publication of 'Fun with Paperfolding' by Murray and Rigney.
+1928 - USA: Publication of 'Fun with Paperfolding' by Murray and Rigney.

-1936 - England: First publication of 'Paper Toy Making' by Margaret Campbell.
+1937 - England: Publication of 'Paper Toy Making' by Margaret Campbell.